Lercher/SparqlJsBinding/Readme.md

 ### Store a flat object

-The Object to store is $scope.A and it is stored under the ID $scope.A.$ID witch is a sparql.resource() (not shown here).
+The object to store is $scope.A and it is stored under the ID $scope.A.$ID witch is a sparql.resource() (not shown here).

 ```javascript